 3. Eggshells Seed Starting Pots

 Instead of plastic seed-starting pots, why not use eggshells where they can just be planted along with the seedling.
 No more worries over having to disturb the roots of the plants or even destroying them.

-If you find this a great plan on your own seed-starting projects, you’ll have to sanitize them first by either pouring hot water over the shells.
+If you find this a great plan for your own seed-starting projects, you’ll have to sanitize them first by pouring hot water over the shells.
 They can also be allowed to dry under the sun to save on utility costs.

 4. Pretty And Dainty Eggshell Planter Ideas

 Not only do eggshells make great seed-starting pots, but they also make nice planters for ornamental plants.
 Our favorite mini plants like cacti and succulents will feel at home in these equally cute planters.

 For the extra artsy gardeners, eggshells will make a great medium for crafts such as these silly emoji faces.
 Your imagination is your only limit to making great designs for these tiny planters.